Séan McCann (musician)

 Séan McCann CM (born 22 May 1967) is a Canadian singer and musician (playing bodhran, shakers, tin whistle and guitar) who formerly played with Great Big Sea, a band he co-founded.
 He announced plans to stop touring with the group at the end of December 2013.

-After exiting Great Big Sea, McCann publicly admitted a secret past in which he used alcohol to mask the pain of sexual abuse by a priest.
+After exiting Great Big Sea, McCann publicly revealed a secret past in which he used alcohol to mask the pain of sexual abuse by a priest.
 His fifth solo album was titled There's a Place.

 Early life

 He was born to Anita and Edward McCann.
 His mother was born in Northern Bay and his father in Gull Island.
 When he was a child, his family moved to St. John's.
 He was raised Roman Catholic.
 He is married and has 2 sons.
 He now lives in Manotick, a suburb of Ottawa, Ontario.

 Career

 McCann has released 5 solo works (Lullabies for Bloodshot Eyes, Son of a Sailor, Help Your Self, You Know I Love You, and There's a Place).

 In June 2016, McCann released the folk song "Proud (To Be a Canadian)" for free online in partnership with the Canadian Red Cross to benefit victims of the Fort McMurray wildfires.
 McCann told The Canadian Press that his feelings of despair over the disaster led him to write the lyrics.
 Once he was finished he contacted fellow musician Jeremy Fisher to help him in the studio.

 In November 2017, McCann organized a benefit songwriter's circle at the Algonquin Commons Theatre in Ottawa with his friends Joel Plaskett, Sarah Harmer, and Jeremy Fisher to raise money to purchase guitars for veterans suffering with PTSD and other mental-health issues.

+He was awarded the Order of Canada in 2019.
+His memoir One Good Reason: A Memoir of Addiction and Recovery, Music and Love, was released in 2020.